pedrorambo/securicator/README.md

 - The aproximate length, and rate of the data transfer (which can be used to detect patterns in the communication between two nodes)
 - When a handshake happens (request, and confirmation)

-The data (not direct information) that can be gathered:

-- All the encrypted content transfered between the nodes
+Other than that, all the encrypted data transfered between the nodes can be collected, but they're useless without the ability to decrypt it.

 ## Data privacy